emkay/nesly/README.md

 `npm i -g nesly`

 ## Examples
-Take a look at the `mario-demo.nesly` file.
+Take a look at the `mario-demo.js` file.
 There is a lot of stuff hardcoded in asm to get the example working.
 It's not really ready to use for creating anything useful.

 To get the example running you need [nesasm](http://www.nespowerpak.com/nesasm/) and a [nes emulator](https://duckduckgo.com/?q=nes+emulator).

 ```
-nesly mario-demo.nesly mario-test.s;
+nesly mario-demo.js mario-test.s;
 nesasm mario-test.s;
 open mario-test.nes;
 ```